WiseLibs/better-sqlite3/API.md

 ### new Database(*path*, [*options*])

 Creates a new database connection.
 If the database file does not exist, it is created.

-When the database connection is ready, the `open` event is fired.

-If the database is closed, the `close` event will be fired.
-If an error occured while trying to open or close the database, the associated `Error` object will be available as the first parameter of the `close` event.
-If there was no error, the first parameter will be `null`.
+This happens synchronously, which means you can start executing queries right away.

 If `options.memory` is `true`, an in-memory database will be created, rather than a disk-bound one.
 Default is `false`.